 RELATED: How to Housetrain an Adult Dog

-Crates Rank High As Potty Training Tool
+Crates Rank High as a Potty Training Tool

 Many people new to dogs cringe at the idea of confining their puppies in a crate, but the reluctance to use this tool generally evaporates after a few days of living with a new pet.
 Crates make life easier.
 It’s a good idea to get your dog accustomed to one for many reasons, such as vet visits, travel, convalescence, and safety.